-6. Remove traction motor inverter cover (1).

-7. Disconnect negative (-) battery cable and cover it with insulated tape.

-- 8. Wait approximately ten (10) minutes for complete discharge of the high-voltage capacitor after the battery cable has been disconnected. - 9.
+- 6. Open the 12-volt battery service access cover (G). - 7.
+Disconnect negative (-) battery cable (H) and cover it with insulated tape. - 8.
+Wait approximately ten (10) minutes for complete discharge of the high voltage capacitor after the battery cable has been disconnected. - 9.
 Perform the first response action.